-Batch Operation 6.8.2
+6.8.2 Batch Operation

 When it is desirable to schedule operation around other events on the system, or if ORGANIZE is to be run only once a day, then it should be run in batch mode.
-To invoke ORGANIZE in batch mode, use a command as follows or add it to a system batch command procedure:
+To invoke ORGANIZE in batch mode, add it to a system batch command procedure.